curds01/MengeUtils/docs/roadmap_builder.md

 ![An example of editing agents](images/roadmap_builder/agents_01.png)<br>
 **Figure 4: A number of agents added to the 4square example's obstacles.**

-The agent context allows for the addition and removal (see issue https://github.com/curds01/MengeUtils/issues/9) of agents.
+The agent context allows for the addition and removal of agents.
 The agent radius can likewise be defined.
 Currently, no other agent properties can be configured.
 The agents defined in the application can be written to the `agents.xml` file in the output directory.

 ## Creating a navigation field